Open House: What steps should the government, citizens take to check rising crime incidents?

 Punish offenders in timely manner

 Jalandhar, which once used to be the safe place of Punjab, now seems to be the battleground for crime.
 The crime such as looting snatching and even murder have increased drastically in the past three months.
 This has become a matter of worry for the authorities and the common masses.
 Almost every day a killing incident appears in the news which fills the public with utter fear and doubts about the working of the government.
 When people get scared, they start asking questions to the one in charge as he is irresponsible for this but, the administration is working relentlessly to reduce crime, and recorded and collected evidence can support this statement.
 According to a government spokesperson, the official data from March 16, 2022 to March 15, 2023, reveals that the Punjab Police have busted 26 terror modules with the arrest of 168 terrorists/radicals after recovering 31 rifles, and 201 revolvers/pistols, improvised explosive device (IEDs), 8.72-kg RDX and other explosives, 11 hand grenades, two sleeves of disposed rocket launchers, 30 drones, and one loaded rocket-propelled grenade.
 Many criminals have been put behind bars to protect the streets and to regain their trust but still many sectors and families are targeted for social, technological, physical, and mental assassinations.
-Many offenders usually target older citizens as they are an easy target to lie to, this has resulted quite adversely in the mental health of the innocent elderly public making them highly insecure and afraid of the uncertainty of the atmosphere.
-People are afraid to leave their homes without the supervision of at least one adult and cameras and motion detectors are installed around their houses in the feeling of horror.
-The government has a long way to go.
-The government can perform certain complex yet necessary tasks to solve this alarming issue.
-The police should be working more tenacious and honestly, there should be unbiased and strict penalties for breaking a crime and smart facial recognition systems should be installed to instantly identify any law offender and, hence, scare the wrongdoers.
-If all these measures are taken on a large-scale refurbishing project, change can be brought.
+Many offenders usually target older citizens as they are an easy target to lie to, this has resulted quite adversely in the mental health of the innocent elderly public .

 Lakshit Jindal